 Indeed, it is not a coincidence that Russia’s manipulation of Italian public opinion is taking place during the tenure of Prime Minister Giorgia Meloni, whose government has advanced a pro-Ukraine, Russia-skeptic foreign policy.
 Despite the presence of Kremlin sympathizers within the Italian governing coalition, Italy has recently provided Ukraine with air defense systems, sent aid to help rebuild infrastructure and support healthcare in the country, and rejected the Kremlin’s call to implement a ceasefire as “propaganda”.
 President Sergio Mattarella, the more independent head of state, also has condemned Russian election interference in Europe.

-Clearly, Russia sees an incentive to make the case to the Italian people, as a means of adding pressures on the country’s pro-Ukraine status quo.
-With signs of societal fatigue with the war in Ukraine and inflation and rising cost of living taking a toll, Russia also sees fertile ground for more overt influence campaigns and traditional forms of propaganda to complement what it already does under the radar.
-Any perceptible change in Rome’s policy matters for Moscow, especially when it undermines EU and NATO unity about Ukraine and beyond.
-And at this critical juncture, this makes Italy’s hearts and minds worthy targets for the Kremlin’s propaganda campaigns once more.
+Clearly, Russia sees an incentive to make the case to the Italian people as a means of adding pressure to the country’s pro-Ukraine status quo.
+With signs of social fatigue with the war in Ukraine and inflation and a rising cost of living taking their toll, Russia also sees fertile ground for more overt influence campaigns and traditional forms of propaganda to complement what it already does under the radar.
+Any perceptible change in Rome’s policy matters for Moscow, especially when it undermines EU and NATO unity around Ukraine and beyond.
+And at this critical juncture, this significance makes Italy’s hearts and minds worthy targets for the Kremlin’s propaganda campaigns once more.

 The views expressed in GMF publications and commentary are the views of the author alone.